Ekkusuu/aa-tournament/README.md

     - If both the player and opponent cooperated or defected in the previous round, the player repeats the previous action.
 If there was a mismatch (cooperate vs defect), the player switches to defect.

 ## Conclusion
-The **Mastermind** strategy combines adaptive mechanisms such as **Tit for Tat**, **Grudge mode**, and **Pavlov** to effectively handle the Iterated Prisoner's Dilemma.
+The **Mahoraga** strategy combines adaptive mechanisms such as **Tit for Tat**, **Grudge mode**, and **Pavlov** to effectively handle the Iterated Prisoner's Dilemma.
 It aims to cooperate when possible but will switch to defection if the opponent exploits cooperation, ensuring a balanced approach to the game.